great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 * Has basic input validation and type checking
 * Has all four statement `Renderers`: question, descriptive, prescriptive, diagnostic
 * Has default `Parameter Builders` and Domain hooks to support Profiling
-* Has core logic exists and passes tests for all applicable `Execution Engines` and SQL dialects
+* Has core logic that passes tests for all applicable `Execution Engines` and SQL dialects

 <i class="fas fa-check-circle" style={{color: "#28a745"}}></i> A production Expectation...